The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 2. Assessing Too Narrowly

-A pupil presenting with reading difficulties may have an underlying working memory weakness, a hearing impairment, or anxiety that makes them shut down when faced with text.
+A learner presenting with reading difficulties may have an underlying working memory weakness, a hearing impairment, or anxiety that makes them shut down when faced with text.
 If you only assess the surface-level skill (reading accuracy) and miss the underlying barrier, your intervention will address the symptom, not the cause.
 The Assess stage should cast a wide net before narrowing focus.

 Teaching assistants deliver many SEN interventions, and they often do so brilliantly.
 But the graduated approach requires the class teacher to remain accountable.
-If you plan an intervention and then have no idea how it is going, whether the TA is delivering it consistently, or what the pupil's response has been, you are not running the graduated approach.
+If you plan an intervention and then have no idea how it is going, whether the TA is delivering it consistently, or what the learner's response has been, you are not running the graduated approach.
 You are outsourcing it.
 Verify that the provision is happening as planned.
 Check in with the TA.
 Look at the evidence.
 This is your responsibility.

 4. Skipping the Review (or Making It a Rubber Stamp)

 The review is the stage that gives the graduated approach its power.
 Without a genuine review, you are just delivering interventions indefinitely with no mechanism for deciding what comes next.
 A good review asks hard questions.
 Was the intervention actually delivered consistently?
 If not, why not?
-Did the pupil make progress?
+Did the learner make progress?
 If not, was the intervention wrong, or was the assessment incomplete?
 What should change for the next cycle?

-5. Not Involving Parents and Pupils
+5. Not Involving Parents and Learners

 7. Not Graduating the Response